Erica × darleyensis

-Erica × darleyensis (Darley Dale heath), is a plant hybrid between the heathers E. carnea and E. erigena, probably of garden origin.
+Erica × darleyensis, the Darley Dale heath, is a plant hybrid between the heathers E. carnea and E. erigena, probably of garden origin.

 It is a bushy shrub growing to 60 cm tall by 75 cm broad, with white to rose-pink urn-shaped flowers in late winter and early spring.

-Unlike some plants in this genus, it has no particular requirement for acid soil but does require sharp drainage in full sun.
+Unlike some plants in this genus, it has no particular requirement for acid soil and grows in all soil types.
+It requires sharp drainage in full sun.
 It is especially suitable as groundcover, for instance as an underplanting for conifers.